F.28 Investigator Significant Financial Interest Disclosure Policy

 Date

-(Applicable to all sponsored project proposals)
+(Applicable to all sponsored project proposals and awards)

 Requirements

-Federal regulations require institutions of higher education to have policies and procedures in place that ensure that investigators disclose any significant financial interest that may present an actual or potential conflict of interest in relation to externally sponsored projects.
+Federal regulations (including Code of Federal Regulations (42 CFR Part 50.601 et seq.)) require institutions of higher education to have policies and procedures in place that ensure that investigators disclose any significant financial interest that may present an actual or potential conflict of interest in relation to externally sponsored projects.
 Such disclosures must be made prior to the submission of the proposal for funding, and institutions must develop specific mechanisms by which conflicts of interest will be reviewed and satisfactorily managed, reduced, or eliminated prior to acceptance of an award.
-In addition, if a new reportable significant conflict of interest arises at any time during the period after the submission of the proposal through the period of the award, the filing of a disclosure is also required.
+The purpose of this policy is to promote objectivity in the conduct of sponsored projects.

 Applicability